Hair Restoration Surgery

 In studies where hundreds of men used minoxidil, not everyone with male pattern baldness responded by growing hair.
 However, some did grow hair, and in others the balding process was delayed with growth of new hair equaling loss of old hair.
 Women with hair loss also respond to minoxidil.
 At this point, it is still not precisely known how minoxidil works.
 Although it dilates blood vessels, this is not thought to be how it helps hair growth.
 It is more likely related to the effects of minoxidil on cellular potassium channels.

 Finasteride has helped many men slow down their hair loss significantly, and some men experience significant hair growth on this medication.
 Side effects of finasteride are few, but some of the potential side effects include decreased sex drive and gynecomastia.
-Finasteride is also known as Propecia and is a 5-alpha reductase inhibitor.
+Finasteride is also known as Propecia or Proscar, and is a 5-alpha reductase inhibitor.
 We have found finasteride to be a useful adjunct to hair transplantation patients as it at the very least helps men retain the hair they have.
 Read our latest blog post about finasteride here.

 Some women have also been put on finasteride for their hair loss, although the studies to date have not conclusively shown reliable benefit.
 Nevertheless, some women may benefit from this medication.

 Dutasteride (also known as Avodart) is also a 5-alpha reductase inhibitor and is a cousin to finasteride.
 It can also be used to help fight male pattern hair loss.
 Dutasteride can be used “off-label” for the treatment of male pattern hair loss, although there may be more side effects as compared to finasteride.
 Read our latest blog post about dutasteride here.